dennykorsukewitz/Znuny-QuickDelete/README.md

 ## Feature List

-This package enables a **"Quick Delete"** feature in ticket action row (where you already have "note, pending, close, ...").
+This package enables a **"Quick Delete"** feature in ticket action row.

 With it you can delete a ticket without having to leave a note.